Welcome!

 *You will need your student’s ID number which is located in the top corner of the invoice that was sent to you via email.

-• Complete your Summer Forms in the Applicant Portal (including the medical release form, self release form and COVID-19 forms).
+- Complete your Summer Forms in the Applicant Portal (including the medical release and self release form.).

 WE LOOK FORWARD TO MEETING YOU THIS SUMMER!